- Code SOCY6066

 - Course subject Sociology

-- Areas of interest Policy Studies, Political Sciences, Social Research, Sociology, Economics More...
+- Areas of interest Policy Studies, Political Sciences, Sociology, Economics, Communications

-The World Wide Web has transformed the way we work, collaborate, engage in commerce, participate in politics and interact socially.
-This course focuses on the contribution of social science to understanding life in the Digital Age.
-While attention is paid to relevant insights and approaches from other disciplines, for example applied physics and computer science, the primary focus is on theoretical and empirical contributions from sociology, political science and economics.
-This course equips students with the theory and methods for understanding the social, political and economic impact of the Internet.
-Students will also learn how digital methods and big data are being used to answer long-standing questions in social science.
+The internet, and in particular the web and social media, has transformed the way we socialise, participate in politics, work, collaborate, and engage in commerce.
+This course focuses on the contribution of social science at large – emphasising classical sociology and social network analysis – to understanding life in the Digital Age.
+While attention is paid to relevant insights and approaches from other disciplines, for example applied physics and computer science, the primary focus is on theoretical and empirical contributions from social science.
+This course equips students with the theory and methods for understanding the social, political and economic impact of the internet.
+Students will also learn how network analysis and big data are being used to answer long-standing questions in social science.

-- Critically assess the social, political and economic impact of the World Wide Web.
+- critically assess the social, political and economic impact of the Internet;

-- Research available data, tools and methods for studying online social behaviour.
+- research available data, tools and methods for studying online social behaviour; and

-- Compare social scientific approaches to studying the Web with those from other disciplines.
+- compare social scientific approaches to studying the Internet with those from other disciplines.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.